Cold Sores: Why and when to treat them

 There are several reasons to treat cold sores including:

-- to treat the symptoms to reduce the pain and speed healing
+- To help stop the virus from multiplying to reduce lesions and speed healing

 Cold sores can be uncomfortable, unsightly and embarrassing for sufferers and they also carry the risk of spreading the herpes virus to other parts of the body or to other people.
 The virus can be spread by the fingers or items such as cutlery, glasses/cups, water bottles, towels, lipstick, or razors.